JGohl/TeamHashtag/HashtagAnalysisProposal.md

     What kind of tweets were the bots retweeting?
     How many followers did the bots have when they tweeted?
     How many other twitter users were the bots following?
+    Did activity change around the time of the election?

 Data source: To answer these questions, we will be using data sets available on the FiveThirtyEight github repository here: https://github.com/fivethirtyeight/russian-troll-tweets